ansys/pyansys-geometry/doc/source/getting_started/docker.rst

    * ``windows-latest``
    * ``windows-latest-unstable``

-Launching the Geometry Service
+Launching the Geometry service
 ------------------------------

-In this section we will see two mechanisms for launching the Geometry Service: either **using the PyGeometry launcher** or **manually launching the service**.
+In this section there are two mechanisms for launching the Geometry service: either **using the PyGeometry launcher** or **manually launching the service**.

 Environment variables
 ^^^^^^^^^^^^^^^^^^^^^

-The Geometry Service has a set of environment variables that are **mandatory** for its use:
+The Geometry service has a set of environment variables that are **mandatory** for its use:

-* ``LICENSE_SERVER``: the license server (IP, DNS) to which the Geometry Service shall connect.
+* ``LICENSE_SERVER``: the license server (IP, DNS) to which the Geometry service shall connect.
 For example, ``127.0.0.1``.

 Other optional environment variables are:

 * ``ENABLE_TRACE``: whether to set up the trace level for debugging purposes.
 Expects either ``1`` or ``0``.
   By default, ``0`` (which means it is not activated).
-* ``LOG_LEVEL``: sets the Geometry Service logging level.
+* ``LOG_LEVEL``: sets the Geometry service logging level.
 By default, ``2``.

-Depending on the mechanism chosen to launch the Geometry Service, you can set them as follows:
+Depending on the mechanism chosen to launch the Geometry service, you can set them as follows:

 .. tab-set::